RING AVULSION: STAY SAFE WITH A SILICONE RING

 Ring avulsion is serious business.
-Every year there are over 140,000 hand surgeries performed in the United States.
-While you may not be jumping a fence or dunking a basketball on a regular basis, this injury can happen to anyone at any time.
+Every year there are over 140,000 hand surgeries performed in the United States due to metal jewelry, such as metal wedding rings, causing ring avulsion injury.
+While you may not be jumping a fence, rock climbing, or dunking a basketball on a regular basis, this injury can happen to anyone at any time.

 Read on to learn more about what ring avulsion is and how you can avoid this costly, gruesome injury.

-Ring avulsion is when the metal ring on your finger gets caught on something and is pulled off in a quick, sudden motion.
-The simultaneous pressure and force can strip your finger and cause damage to muscles, tendons, and bones.
+Ring avulsion happens when the metal ring on your finger (e.g. metal wedding ring) gets caught on something and is pulled off in a quick, sudden motion.
+The simultaneous pressure and force can strip your finger and cause skin irritations as well as damage to muscles, tendons, and bones.
 Ring avulsion, or degloving, is a serious injury and can lead to surgery or even amputation.

 Ring avulsion can affect anyone working with his or her hands.
 Auto mechanics like YouTube's Scotty Kilmer, carpenters like Steve Ramsey at Woodworking for Mere Mortals, or even your everyday handyman busting through walls like Chip Gaines.
 The list goes on.